Gilgeous-Alexander scores 37, Thunder top 76ers 133-114 - WHIZ News

+PHILADELPHIA (AP) — For a team that scuffled this season on the road, the Oklahoma City Thunder sure did look like a playoff team in Philly.

-PHILADELPHIA (AP) — Shai Gilgeous-Alexander scored 37 points and Josh Giddey had 20 to lead the Oklahoma City Thunder to a 133-114 win over the Philadelphia 76ers on Thursday night.
+Shai Gilgeous-Alexander scored 37 points and Josh Giddey had 20 to lead the Thunder to a 133-114 win over the Philadelphia 76ers on Thursday night.

 The Thunder won for the fourth time in six games, but this was perhaps their signature win of the season.
 The Thunder were a solid 13-9 at home, but won just their sixth road game of the season.